igorvisi/setup-server/README.md

 You can see more description in each repo in README.md .

 We use 3 setup : Dev mode, Test mode and Prod mod.
-But the test mode and prod mode are configured the same way
+But the test mode and prod mode are configured the same way.
+But in Test mode: the dk user must have permissions to run systemctl service, must have a ssh key and Github access, so drone CD/CI can use this user to get update from Github and restart container with update.

 ## Prod and Test mode
-Can be setup in a local server or in a Cloud VPS...
+Can be setup in a local server ( Use Gogs and drone instead of Github ) or in a Cloud VPS...

 * Install and Update OS.
 Choose a last LTS version of Ubuntu server